jongpie/NebulaLogger/README.md

 ![Flow Logger Actions](./content/flow-logger-actions.png)

-In this simple example, a Flow is configured after-insert and after-update to log a Case record (using the Add Log Entry for an SObject record)
+In this simple example, a Flow is configured after-insert and after-update to log a Case record (using the action 'Add Log Entry for an SObject Record')

 ![Flow Builder: Log Case](./content/flow-builder-log-case.png)